-A well known environmental activist, Ravi Agarwal, effectively bridges the gap between art and activism.
-Within his artistic practice, he has been exploring the idea of nature epistemologically interrogating the manner in which it is constructed.
-He also brings forth the complex linkages that exist within questions on Labour, Capital, Production, and Caste and their linkages to the Ecology at large.
-Acknowledging that reality itself composes of multiple perceptions, Ravi utilizes the possibilities offered by the digital to metamorphose his images into alternate worlds.
-At times, the artist’s own body becomes a site depicting the condition of the labouring body by which he highlights the hierarchies prevalent in the rigidly defined power structures.
+A well-known environmental activist, Ravi Agarwal, effectively bridges the gap between art and activism.
+Within his artistic practice he has been exploring the idea of nature epistemologically interrogating the manner in which it is constructed.
+He highlights the complex relationship that exists between Labour, Capital, Production, and Caste and its association with Ecology at large.
+Acknowledging that reality itself comprises multiple perceptions, Ravi utilizes the possibilities offered by the digital to metamorphose his images into alternative worlds.
+At times, the artist’s own body becomes a site depicting the condition of the labouring body through which he highlights the hierarchies prevalent in a rigidly defined power structures.

-His works have been shown widely including at Kochi Muziris Biennale , Sharjah Biennale ; Documenta XI et cetera.
+His works have been shown widely including at 2016 Kochi-Muziris Biennale, 2013 Sharjah Biennale; Documenta XI in 2002 et cetera.

 Ravi Agarwal’s works have also been exhibited at Gallery Espace; India International Centre, New Delhi; Kiran Nadar Museum Of Art, Noida; National Gallery of Modern Art, Mumbai; Contemporary Art Centre of SA, Adelaide, Australia; Orto Botanico Museum, Rome; Whitechapel Gallery, London; Kunstmuseum, Bern, Switzerland; Newark Museum, Newark and Minneapolis and others.